senzing-garage/knowledge-base/proposals/development-using-grpc/development-with-senzing-python-sdk.md

 ## Start developing

-With the prerequisites satisified, you can start using Python tools to develop Python applications using Senzing.
+When the prerequisites listed above are satisified, you can start using Python tools to develop Python applications using Senzing.

 Here are a few examples of Python programs to help you get started: